Caudillo: Spanish American caudillos

-Caudillos were not leading partisan bands, according to the Unitarians, but rather war lords leading bandits.
-The resulting placement of national guard troops being stationed in the provinces, who would be tasked with law enforcement and specifically separation from the caudillos.
+Caudillos were not leading partisan bands, according to the Unitarians, but rather warlords leading bandits.
+The resulting placement of national guard troops being stationed in the provinces, who would be given law enforcement tasks and specifically separation from the caudillos.
 As a next step political strategy, the Unitarians would also construct schools, providing compulsory education, emphasizing pro-unitarian political thought.
 Caudillos were effectively estranged by the effort and soon became a historical footnote in the process.

-There were a few strongmen who either rose from a humble background to protect the interests of indigenous groups or other rural marginalized groups, or strongly identified with those groups.
+A few strongmen either rose from a humble background to protect the interests of indigenous groups or other rural marginalized groups or strongly identified with those groups.
 Historian E. Bradford Burns referred to them as "folk caudillos".
 In his analysis, they contrasted with Europeanized elites who viewed the lower orders with contempt.
 He gives examples of Juan Facundo Quiroga, Martín Güemes, and other Argentine caudillos, most importantly Juan Manuel de Rosas, who were popular and populist caudillos.
 Burns attributes the urban elites' bafflement and their contempt for followers of these folk caudillos for much of the negative role assigned to caudillos.

 National caudillos often sought to legitimize their rule by holding titles of authority such as "President of the Republic".
 If the constitution put formal limits on presidential power and term limits, caudillos could bend or break the rules to maintain power, a practice dubbed continuismo.

 Caudillo politics were not monolithic, tending to follow the politics that would serve them best by keeping them in power and allowing them to retain their following.
 Ideologically, caudillos could be either liberal or conservative.
-Liberalism had an advantage in the post-independence period, drawing on the ideas of the liberators and creating the institutional frameworks of the new nation-states via written constitutions.
+Liberalism had an advantage in the postindependence period, drawing on the ideas of the liberators and creating the institutional frameworks of the new nation-states via written constitutions.
 Free trade as an economic policy created market-oriented economies.
 The model that these nation-states often adopted was federalism, keeping power in the component regions.
 Federalism, however, tended toward centrifugalism and fragmentation and was characterized by weak central governments.
 Conservative caudillos also emerged around 1830.
 New nation-states often rejected the institutions of the colonial era as legacies to be rejected, but the Roman Catholic Church and traditional values remained strong in many regions, supported by elites seeking to maintain their power in the new order.
 Conservative caudillos, supported by the Church and elites, moved to the creation of strong, central governments.